pgRouting/pgrouting/doc/dagShortestPath/pgr_dagShortestPath.rst

    :end-before: -- q4

 .. index::
-    single: dagShortestPath ; Many to One - Experimental on v3.0
+    single: dagShortestPath - Experimental ; Many to One - Experimental on v3.0

 Many to One
 ...............................................................................